Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Optional Intervals Event and analysis

-\subsection{Optional intervals event}
+\subsection{Optional Intervals Event}

-\EBL \ifincludeFile Now, building on the concept of $\bE$, we propose an important new abstract concept, a 4-tuple.
-Each of its proper instances can be mapped to an $\bE$ instance, while storing the constituent events and all optional intervals of the $\bE$ instance it maps to, and can guiding the start and end timestamps of the corresponding $\bE$ instance. \fi
+\EBL \ifincludeFile Building on the concept of $\bE$, we propose an important new abstract concept, a 4-tuple.
+This 4-tuple stores all optional intervals of the mapped $\bE$ instance and guides the starting and ending timestamps. \fi